bangle-io/bangle-editor/bangle-core/api.md

 # paragraph: {link.Component}

 Enables paragraph (`<p/>` in html) nodes in your editor.
-The spec & plugins for this component are **required** for Bangle to function, if a spec named `paragraph` is not found in not defined, Bangle will default to this one.
+The spec for this component are **required** for Bangle to function, if a spec with a name=`paragraph` is not specified, Bangle will automatically default to this one.

 ### spec(): {link.NodeSpecFactory}